Nora Berenstain

 University of Tennessee, Knoxville

-MY WORKMy research in the metaphysics of science focuses on the role of mathematics in the empirical sciences, the relationship of math to modality, and questions about laws of nature and natural necessity.
-I work on structuralism in math and science, and I am particularly interested in the relationship between structuralism in mathematics and ontic structural realism in the philosophy of physics.
+In the metaphysics of science, my research focuses on the role of mathematics in the empirical sciences, the relationship of math to modality, and questions about laws of nature and natural necessity, and the relationship between structuralism in mathematics and ontic structural realism in the philosophy of physics.